Gloria Grahame: Death

 Grahame was diagnosed with breast cancer in March 1974.
-She underwent radiation treatment, changed her diet, stopped smoking and drinking alcohol, and sought homeopathic remedies.
+She underwent radiation treatment, changed her diet, stopped smoking and drinking alcohol, and sought homeopathic remedies and Christian Science treatment.
 In less than a year, the cancer went into remission but returned in 1980.
 Grahame fell ill while performing at The Dukes in Lancaster, England, in the fall of 1981.

 She contacted her former lover, actor Peter Turner, and asked him not to contact doctors or her family (which he did anyway).
 According to Turner's memoir, Film Stars Don't Die in Liverpool, Turner's local family physician told Grahame she had a cancerous tumor "the size of a football" in her abdomen.
 Breast cancer is not mentioned in the book.
 Turner informed Grahame's children of her illness; they brought her back to the United States against her wishes and those of her doctor and Turner.
 She was immediately admitted to St. Vincent's Hospital in Manhattan on October 5, 1981, where she died a few hours later of stomach cancer and peritonitis at age 57.

 Grahame's remains were interred at Oakwood Memorial Park Cemetery in Chatsworth, Los Angeles.